WenhanGuo/contact-binaries/phoebe_flow.md

 ## Glossary
-vgamma      systemic velocity (similar to radial velocity) ltte        correct for light travel time effects [True/False] t0          time at which all values are provided and all computations start l3_mode     third light mode: flux unit or fraction of total flux ['flux'/'fraction']
+vgamma      systemic velocity (similar to radial velocity) ltte        correct for light travel time effect [True/False] t0          time at which all values are provided and all computations start l3_mode     third light mode: flux unit or fraction of total flux ['flux'/'fraction']
     l3          appear if l3_mode == 'flux'.
 Third light in flux units